Building Success Profiles to Understand Your Organization’s Needs

 If you ask a dozen people what the key for success in a leadership role is, you’ll receive a dozen different answers.
 Every leader has their own style, and every role comes with its own set of requirements.
 The unexpected loss of a leader, due to personnel changes or retirement, can create a gap that is hard to fill, even if a company believes they are well prepared.
 This difficulty grows exponentially if a company is unclear on the characteristics that made that leader so successful in the first place.

-SIGMA has created a Success Profile worksheet that allows you to fully explore the knowledge, skills, experiences, and characteristics that are required of any given role.
+SIGMA has created a Success Profile™ template, that allows you to fully explore the knowledge, skills, experiences, and characteristics that are required of any given role.
 This comprehensive look allows you to gather all the information about a single role in one place to begin to evaluate who might make good succession candidates for a given position.
 It also sets the standard for training and development for these candidates.

-1. Success Profiles should be based on the role you anticipate having to fill.
+1. Success Profiles should be based on the role you anticipate having to fill

 It can be easy to confound the role with the person currently occupying it, but this is a chance for a fresh look at the position.
 Consider the job requirements, tasks, and expectations for this role.
 What skills or experiences are needed in order to satisfy these requirements?
 What traits or characteristics would help a person excel at these tasks?
 Some of these will overlap with the characteristics of the current incumbent in the role, but there may be some new ideas to come out of this process.